-Jennifer (Schultens) Dewey (G99) is Internet sales manager for Ray Schultens Motors in Tommy Kolodge (G99) in May received a medical degree from University of Nebraska Medical Center.
+Jennifer (Schultens) Dewey (G99) is Internet sales manager for Ray Schultens Motors in The Dalles, Ore.
+Tommy Kolodge (G99) in May received a medical degree from University of Nebraska Medical Center.
 He and Sarah (Bowder) Kolodge (n99) live in Omaha, Neb., where he is completing a year of general surgery and is a resident in oral and maxillofacial surgery.
 Celia Nunez (G99, MBA05) in January was named to the Wilsonville, Ore., City Council.
 She is State Farm's agent recruiter for the Pacific Northwest region.
-2000-07 Brian Herling (G00, MAT05) is the junior and senior high math and science teacher at Upper Valley Christian School in Leavenworth, Wash, Erin (Shank) Kingsley (G01) in December received a master's degree in literary studies from the University of Colorado at Denver.
-She plans to begin a doctorate program at the University of Colorado at Boulder in August.
-Youqing Ma (SPS01) has been named China trade specialist with Ater Wynne LLP, a law Principal makes honor roll Sara Johnson has a simple goal that motivates her as a principal.
+Principal makes honor roll Sara Johnson has a simple goal that motivates her as a principal.
 "The bottom line is we will push toward student success - no matter what it takes," she says.
 If that requires securing some extra money to fund a project or recruiting a parent to volunteer, Johnson will make sure it happens.
 The philosophy is working.
 Johnson, enrolled in George Fox's doctor of education program and principal at Grandhaven Elementary School in McMinnville, Ore., was named Oregon's Elementary Principal of the Year for 2007-08.
 The award, sponsored by the National Association of Elementary School Principals, honored Johnson for her "commitment to the programs designed to meet the academic and social needs of all students," her "active role in the community," and her "strong educational leadership," according to NAESP criteria.